amssidds/WordpressSecurity/README.md

 ## Folder Structure

 The repository is organized into folders for each plugin or configuration step.
-Navigate through the folders to find detailed Markdown files outlining the specific configurations and steps.
+You can just navigate through the folders to find detailed Markdown files outlining the specific configurations and steps.